 Depending on the size, shape and location of the tumour, the source of radiation will be removed from the patient’s body after a few minutes.
 This is an effective way to treat the tumour, without an operation.
 The patient and the healthy tissue will not be exposed to radiation any longer than strictly necessary.

 Brachytherapy is a therapy that requires great accuracy of the isotope being used.
 NRG can guarantee the required quality thanks to extensive experience in Ir-192 production and thanks to our direct access to the correct and safe nuclear infrastructure.

-NRG’s customers process the radioactive Ir-192 into sources: metal parts the size of a grain of rice.
+On the same site in Petten, NRG’s customer Curium process the radioactive Ir-192 into sources: metal parts the size of a grain of rice.
+Curium sends the Ir-192 sources to its customers, the producers of afterloaders also known as the suppliers of brachytherapy solutions.
+This is how the isotopes find their way across the world via Curium.
 In the hospital the sources are applied in brachytherapy to treat cancer.
 The doctor (radiotherapist) uses a special machine to perform the treatment safely; this machine is the afterloader.

 Ir-192 has a half-life of 74 days.
 This means that after 74 days only half of the Ir-192 is left in the radiation source.
 At that point the source in the afterloader will have to be replaced.
 One source can be used for a longer period of time, and can be applied for multiple patients.